open-feature/open-feature.github.io/content/home/interested.md

 Interested?
 Add yourself to the interested parties [here](https://github.com/openfeatureflags/governance/blob/main/interested-parties.md), and stay tuned for the announcements!
-We are going to create the communication channels soon.
+We will create the communication channels soon.